twbs/bootstrap/site/content/docs/5.1/components/navs-tabs.md

   </ul>
   <div class="tab-content" id="myTabContent">
     <div class="tab-pane fade show active" id="home" role="tabpanel" aria-labelledby="home-tab" tabindex="0">
       <p><strong>This is some placeholder content the Home tab's associated content.</strong> Clicking another tab will toggle the visibility of this one for the next.
 The tab JavaScript swaps classes to control the content visibility and styling.
-You can use it with tabs, pills, and any other <code>.nav</code>-powered navigation.
-No1</p>
+You can use it with tabs, pills, and any other <code>.nav</code>-powered navigation.</p>
     </div>
     <div class="tab-pane fade" id="profile" role="tabpanel" aria-labelledby="profile-tab" tabindex="0">
       <p><strong>This is some placeholder content the Profile tab's associated content.</strong> Clicking another tab will toggle the visibility of this one for the next.
 The tab JavaScript swaps classes to control the content visibility and styling.
-You can use it with tabs, pills, and any other <code>.nav</code>-powered navigation.
-No2</p>
+You can use it with tabs, pills, and any other <code>.nav</code>-powered navigation.</p>
     </div>
     <div class="tab-pane fade" id="contact" role="tabpanel" aria-labelledby="contact-tab" tabindex="0">
       <p><strong>This is some placeholder content the Contact tab's associated content.</strong> Clicking another tab will toggle the visibility of this one for the next.
 The tab JavaScript swaps classes to control the content visibility and styling.
-You can use it with tabs, pills, and any other <code>.nav</code>-powered navigation.
-No3</p>
+You can use it with tabs, pills, and any other <code>.nav</code>-powered navigation.</p>
     </div>
   </div>
 </div>